 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

 You can buy travel insurance online from a number of outlets, including:

 - As part of your fight reservation

-Being a travel insurance comparison site ourselves, we believe comparing policies and prices is the best way to buy your insurance online.
+Being a specialist travel insurance comparison site ourselves, we believe comparing policies and prices is the best way to buy your insurance online.

 We don’t deal with any company we don’t consider to be trustworthy.
 So you can be sure that all your information is safe and secure.